Avocarrot/hiring/front-end/bidder-management-exercise/assignment.md

 | [Task 2:](#task-2) Implement a route which allows the user to view a list of their bidders | ~1 hour |
 | [Task 3:](#task-3) Implement a route which allows users to edit their bidders | ~2 hours |

+## Timing assumptions

+The time estimates for the tasks above assume that you are familiar or jave professional experience with testing techniques and building basic web apps.

 ## Task 1

 ### Objective